Introduction to the method of multiple scales: Boundary layer problems for ODEs

 \item[Problem 2:]

 \item[Problem 3:]

 \item[Problem 4:] Let the initial value problem

 be given.
 Design a numerical solution to this problem based on the amplitude equations (\ref{Eq4.72}),(\ref{Eq4.73}) and (\ref{Eq4.71}).
-Compare this numerical solution to a high precision numerical solution of (\ref{Eq4.731}) for $t\ll\varepsilon^{-2}$.
-Use several different values of $\varepsilon$ and show that the multiple scale solution and the high precision solution deviate when $t\sim\varepsilon^{-2}$. \end{description}
+Compare this numerical solution to a high precision numerical solution of (\ref{Eq4.731}) for $t\lesssim\varepsilon^{-3}$.
+Use several different values of $\varepsilon$ and show that the multiple scale solution and the high precision solution starts to deviate when $t\gtrsim\varepsilon^{-3} $. \end{description}

-\section{The multiple scale method for weakly nonlinear dispersive wave equations.}
+\section{The multiple scale method for weakly nonlinear PDEs.}

 It is now finally time to start applying the multiple scale method to partial differential equations.
-The partial differential equations that are of interest in optics are almost always hyperbolic, weakly dispersive and nonlinear.
+The partial differential equations that are of interest in the science of linear and nonlinear wave motion are almost always hyperbolic, dispersive and weakly nonlinear.
 We will therefore focus all our attention on such equations.
-The simplest such equation is the following